Clear and precise about bailiff matters.

 Procedure to recover it and claim damages or repairs

-6. Attending a bailiff's COMPOUND
+6. Attending a bailiff's POUND

-Procedure to reclaim an impounded vehicle and claim damages
+Reclaim an impounded vehicle and recover damages

 7. Deploying a PAY & RECLAIM

-How to Pay and Reclaim your vehicle and claim damages afterwards
+How to 'Pay and Reclaim' your vehicle and recover damages afterwards?

 8. Bailiffs and BODYCAMS